gtancev/metas-learn/README.md

 # metas-learn
-Collection of machine learning algorithms implemented in Python as part of an Innosuisse project (36779.1 IP-ENG), read more about it here: https://www.aramis.admin.ch/Grunddaten/?ProjectID=44523.
+Collection of machine learning algorithms implemented in Python as part of a project funded by the Swiss Innovation Agency (36779.1 IP-ENG), read more about it here: https://www.aramis.admin.ch/Grunddaten/?ProjectID=44523.

 ## Examples